 Believe it or not, Korean’s still eat acorns in quantity and have modern processing facilities to produce Acorn Starch for home cooking.
 The starch is not quite acorn flour, it’s like what corn starch is compared to cornmeal.

 Acorn starch is used to make traditional Korean recipes, and it thickens into a beautiful gel when cooked.

-They also make two different varieties or acorn noodles, which are eaten in hot and cold recipes in place of other udon type noodles.
+They also make two different varieties of acorn noodles, which are eaten in hot and cold recipes in place of other udon-type noodles.

 Acorn vermicelli noodles (dotori naengmyeon or 냉면 도토리) ~ These very thin noodles are made from a mixture of acorn starch, along with some combination of potato, rice or arrowroot starch and wheat flour.
 The resulting noodles are highly elastic and chewy.

 Acorn Soba Noodles (dotori guksu or 도토리국수) ~ Made with a combination of acorn, buckwheat and cornmeal, these soba noodles are thicker than the vermicelli version.